The light of fragility finds space only in art

 A L E S S A N D R O S T R O N A T I Lighting Up Art

-In a world where the LEDs in our "black mirrors" highlight and amplify society's good and bad, Lighting Up Art introduces a new language to art, using RGB LEDs to highlight the cracks in a fragile canvas sculpture.
+In a world where the LEDs in our “black mirrors” highlight and amplify society’s good and bad, Lighting Up Artintroduces a new language to art by using RGB LEDs to illuminate the cracks in a fragile canvas sculpture.
+Each work adapts to the viewer and his or her state of mind, changing its colors based on input from the observer.
+The work’s immense mutability and luminosity draw the viewer’s attention, engaging them on a deep level.

 Lighting Up Art?